ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

      wurble ::? _ -> _
      wurble x = not x

-   Named wildcards would induce diagnostics; elisions would not.

    Partial type signatures would be kind-generalized *after* checking the function body.
 This would allow something like the following to be accepted::